 - Please go to the refreshment area and get a drink a cake or biscuit and a numbered ticket.

-- Please take a seat, have a chat and go to the bread and treat table.
-Take the bread you need and take up to 3 treats.
+- Please take a seat, have a chat and go to the ‘bread & treat’ table.
+Take the bread you need and up to 3 treats.

 - When your numbered ticket is called please go to the table.
-There they will ask you for your surname (If it is your first time please give them the referral form or say you have been referred).
+There they will ask you for your surname (If it is your first time please give them the referral form or tell us you have been referred).